Top day trips for island hopping in Italy

 Discover the coves of Levanzo, visit the Genoese Cave, and hike to the Capo Grosso Lighthouse.
 And if you're missing a little treat, head to "La Chicca" bakery for a cabbucio cunzato, the delicious local bread!

-Tip: ferry connections from Favignana to Levanzo are very frequent, the ticket costs about €5-7, and the last ferry to get back to Favignana usually leaves in the late afternoon.
+Tip: ferries from Favignana to Levanzo run frequently throughout the day.
+The ticket costs about €5-€8, and the last ferry to get back to Favignana usually leaves at 21:30.

 The picturesque marina of Levanzo